The Games I Played Growing Up

 In the book, Jamie and her brother and sister turn the castle into their ship to play “pirates.”
 They look for buried treasure, sail through storms, and rescue each other from falling overboard.
 It is an action-packed, exhilarating game which is suddenly stopped by a real life catastrophe that brings the Castle Park Kids together after a bad fight.

 The games listed above are just a few that I played growing up.
 I have a million memories stored with hundreds of ordinary summer days that we made extraordinary, and I tried to capture this in my new novel.
-I hope that you writers reading this can unearth ordinary memories from your past to fuel your next writing project, whatever it may be.
-A person doesn’t have to live an exceptional life to have great ideas.
+I hope that anyone reading this can unearth ordinary memories from their past to inspire a novel, short story, poem, or memoir.
+A person doesn’t have to live an exceptional life to have great stories.
 They just have to make them great within the pages of their story.

 What were your favorite games growing up?
 Share them in the comments below!